Ho1yShif/sonic-mood/README.md

 ## Project limitations and next steps

-- Although this project was limited by time and resources, it serves as a proof-of-concept for the exciting capabilities when PostgreSQL and pgvector are deployed on Render
-- The input dataset contained ~12.4M rows, with ~128K rows enriched with lyric data
-- Embeddings were computed on a local laptop and stored in a Render Postgres database with 15 GB of storage but only 256 MB of RAM and 0.1 CPU
-- The backend was deployed on a Render Web Service with 512 MB of RAM and 0.1 CPU
+Although this project was limited by time and resources, it serves as a proof-of-concept for the exciting capabilities when PostgreSQL and pgvector are deployed on Render.
+The input dataset contained approximately 12.4 million rows, with about 128,000 rows enriched with lyric data.
+Embeddings were stored in a Render Postgres database with 15 GB of storage but only 256 MB of RAM and 0.1 CPU.
+The backend was deployed on a Render Web Service with 512 MB of RAM and 0.1 CPU.

-- Due to these resource constraints, only a maximum of ~700K embeddings were actually stored in the database, and an IVFFlat index could not be computed due to out-of-memory (OOM) errors and database shutdown issues
-- This resulted in semantic search queries taking ~7 minutes or failing with OOM errors
-- To demonstrate the system's capabilities, a sample table of ~50K records is used for database calls to showcase the speed of the IVFFlat index in action
+Due to these resource constraints, only ~700,000 embeddings were actually stored in the database, and an IVFFlat index could not be computed due to out-of-memory (OOM) errors and database shutdown issues.
+This resulted in semantic search queries taking around 7 minutes or failing with OOM errors.
+To demonstrate the system's capabilities, a sample table of approximately 55,000 records is used for database calls to showcase the speed of the IVFFlat index in action.

-- If this project had access to more time and resources with greater compute power, next steps would involve:
+If this project had access to more time and resources with greater compute power, next steps would involve:
 - Investing in additional data cleaning to join a majority of songs data to lyrics for more comprehensive embeddings
 - Storing embeddings for all ~12.4M records in a larger, better-resourced database
 - Building optimized pipelines to safely load those embeddings into the database
 - Performing IVFFlat indexing with a lists parameter of approximately ~3525 (`sqrt(~12.4M)`) as recommended in [this article](https://www.tigerdata.com/blog/nearest-neighbor-indexes-what-are-ivfflat-indexes-in-pgvector-and-how-do-they-work)
 - Implementing additional optimizations to minimize latency in inter-service communication

 ## Resources